rusticstuff/simdutf8/README.md

 implementations are then accessible via `simdutf8::(basic|compat)::imp::x86::(avx2|sse42)::validate_utf8()`.

 ### ARM64
-For ARM64 support nightly Rust is needed and the crate feature `aarch64_neon` needs to be enabled.
+For ARM64 support Nightly Rust is needed and the crate feature `aarch64_neon` needs to be enabled.
 CAVE: If this features is not turned on the non-SIMD std library implementation is used.

-## When not to use
+## Optimisation flags
-This library uses unsafe code which has not been battle-tested and should not (yet) be used in production.
+Do not use [`opt-level = "z"`](https://doc.rust-lang.org/cargo/reference/profiles.html), which prevents inlining and makes the code quite slow.

 ## Minimum Supported Rust Version (MSRV)
 This crate's minimum supported Rust version is 1.38.0.